 Our well traveled intern, Adrienne, has written another great blog for us about her VolunTourism trip to Peru.
-Read Adrienne's previous posts about the struggles and benefits of ecotourism and the return of the travel agent.

 Travel businesses are finally beginning to see a positive pattern in travelers since the US economy dropped in late 2008.
 Not only are the various sectors of the industry seeing growth, but also the travel agent is becoming a hot commodity yet again.
 Instead of waiting until the last minute to book flights and hotels for a vacation, people are beginning to book trips months ahead of time, specifically for the summer, demonstrating the hope that some have for this recovering economy.